bihor/camaliga/Documentation/Administration/ViewHelper/Index.rst

 ViewHelpers
 ^^^^^^^^^^^

-- Camaliga comes with two ViewHelpers: one for the camaliga content and one to include JS- or CSS-files.
+- Camaliga comes with one/two ViewHelpers: one for the camaliga content and one to include JS- or CSS-files.

 - The ViewHelper for the camaliga content can be used at single pages.
 Why?
   If you want to display camaliga-content on different places on your page, you can use this ViewHelper in your